 Some mothers mistakenly wean their infants when they develop mastitis.
 In most cases, breast-feeding should continue during mastitis.
 Mastitis usually only affects one breast.

 Sometimes, it can affect women who are not lactating, but it is uncommon.
 In very rare cases, it can affect men.

 Here are some key points about mastitis.
 More detail and supporting information is in the main article.

-- Mastitis often occurs because of a blocked milk duct
+- Mastitis often starts with a blocked milk duct.

 - Symptoms can include chills, fatigue, and a swollen breast.